 Link building has become a somewhat dirty word in the SEO community.
 We are all actively trying to push creative marketing, content marketing and a variety of other terms that try and avoid the words “Link Building”.
 Google’s algorithm changes have made us all scared of actively trying to build links.
 However, links are still one of the most critical factors in determining how a website is ranked.
 What has changed is that we are now ultimately looking for quality over quantity.
 We want links from authorative sites to authorative content.

-So how do we build links?
+So how do we build links for SEO purposes?

 The best way, in Google’s Eyes, to build links is not to.
 What Google wants us to do is create great content that people want to link to.

 Of course this puts us in a little bit of a quandary.

 If we build great content how do we get links.
 If our site doesn’t already have links then no-one is seeing our content in the search engines anyway.

 So the most established websites who already have tens of thousands of links remain on top and anyone trying to challenge the status quo has an insurmountable barrier – getting their content seen and linked to without buying links or in any other way paying for links.
 Paying for links is against Google’s terms and conditions but the reality is that most large companies are paying for links – whether this is press coverage or from other websites.

 - Break the rules and pay for links

 - Follow the rules and aggressively market content

 When you are doing outreach you will have a much greater response rate if you follow option one.
 However, option two makes you the drive to create better quality content.
 If you are to be successful with option 2 you need to have the absolutely best content you can imagine.